auxghlann/auxghlann/README.md

 # Welcome to My GitHub Repository!

 ### Hi there 👋
-I'm Allan, a freshman Computer Science Student from [University of Saint Louis Tuguegarao](http://usl.edu.ph/).
+I'm Allan, a sophomore Computer Science Student from [University of Saint Louis Tuguegarao](http://usl.edu.ph/).

 ## About Me
 I'm a passionate developer who loves to explore the world of technology.
 The areas of interest that I want to pursue are data science, Artificial Intelligence (AI), and someday, some open-source contributions.
 I'm also a digital creator that creates contents about showcasing my projects and some tutorials on how to code.